BandaWorks/barbershop-booking/README.md

 ### :rocket: What you'll build?

-_Booking service to enable barbershop's clients to schedule a visit to their barbers_.
+_Booking service for a barbershop_.
 The web app is requested by one imaginary barbershop company that is dealing with a lot of potential clients leaving them as they don't have a booking service.

 #### :wrench: Recommended tools